blackstream-x/searchhelper/configfile_script.md

 [unified diff](https://docs.python.org/3/library/difflib.html#difflib.unified_diff)
 output of data from both files.
-Depending on the YAML capabilities of the runtime environment, data is represented in YAML or JSON.
+Depending on the YAML capabilities of the runtime environment, data is represented as YAML or JSON.

 ### Translate (convert) files